-Next, we analyze the throughput performance of unicast traffic, $S_u$ .
-To this end, we proceed as in the previous section:

-first, we fix $N_u$ and perform a sweep over $N{rx}$ , and then we fix $N{rx}$ and perform a sweep over $N_u$ .
-The results are depicted in Figs. 7a and 7b, respectively.
+Next, we analyze the throughput performance of unicast traffic, i.e., S_u .
+To this end, we proceed as in Section IV.
+First, we fix N_u and perform a sweep over $N{\rm rx}$, and then we fix $N{\rm rx}$ and perform a sweep over N_u .
+The results are shown in Fig. 7(a) and (b), respectively.
 Again, simulation results match analytical ones very closely, which further confirms the accuracy of the analysis.

-In contrast to the multicast throughput, for the case of the unicast throughput the No-Ack/No-Retry and GCR UR mechanisms show the same qualitative behavior but different quantitative results.
-Indeed, Fig. 7a confirms that the performance does not depend on the number of receivers for both schemes, but the throughput obtained by unicast stations with No-Ack/No-Retry is approximately half of that obtained by GCR UR.
-The reason is that with the No-Ack/No-Retry mechanism, data frames are sent with the lowest MCS and therefore, due to the performance anomaly, the throughput for all stations in the WLAN is severely degraded.
-Similar results are obtained in Fig. 7b; in that figure, we observe that the difference between the two mechanisms decreases with the number of unicast stations, as the impact of the performance anomaly is reduced.

-For the DMS mechanism, we observe that when the number of unicast stations is fixed to $N_u=10$ , their throughput $S_u$ is not affected by the number of video receivers $N{rx}$ (see Fig. 7a).
-This is because with DMS, the AP behaves like a single saturated station, regardless of $N{rx}$ .
-On the other hand, when $N{rx}$ is fixed to 10 and $N_u$ varies (Fig. 7b), the throughput $S_u$ first increases (with the activity on the WLAN) and then decreases (as the number of stations becomes too large leading to many collisions).
+In contrast to the multicast throughput, for the case of the unicast throughput, the No-Ack/No-Retry and GCR UR mechanisms show the same qualitative behavior but different quantitative results.
+Indeed, Fig. 7(a) confirms that the performance does not depend on the number of receivers for both schemes, but the throughput obtained by unicast STAs with No-Ack/No-Retry is approximately half of that obtained by GCR UR.
+The reason is that, with the No-Ack/No-Retry mechanism, data frames are sent with the lowest MCS; therefore, due to the performance anomaly, the throughput for all STAs in the WLAN is severely degraded.
+Similar results are obtained in Fig. 7(b); in that figure, we observe that the difference between the two mechanisms decreases with the number of unicast STAs as the impact of the performance anomaly is reduced.
+For the DMS mechanism, we observe that, when the number of unicast STAs is fixed to $N_u = 10$, their throughput S_u is not affected by the number of video receivers $N{\rm rx}$ [see Fig. 7(a)].
+This is because, with DMS, the AP behaves like a single saturated STA, regardless of $N{\rm rx}$.
+On the other hand, when $N{\rm rx}$ is fixed to 10 and N_u varies [see Fig. 7(b)], the throughput S_u first increases (with the activity on the WLAN) and then decreases (as the number of STAs becomes too large leading to many collisions).

-Finally, for the case of the GCR BlockAck schemes, we observe that the Immediate mechanism provides the lowest $S_u$ values.
-This result is expected, as this mechanism provided the largest values for $S_m$ (Fig. 6).
-We further observe that the throughput decreases with $N{rx}$ , which is caused by the fact that the channel time required by the exchange of control messages grows with the number of receivers.
-In contrast, the throughput obtained by unicast traffic with the Delayed mechanism increases with $N{rx}$ .
-This is caused because, with the Delayed scheme, the larger the number of receivers, the higher the probability that a multicast access corresponds to a (short) Block Ack exchange rather than a (long) burst of multicast frames (the frequency of multicast accesses does not increase).
+Finally, for the case of the GCR BlockAck schemes, we observe that the Immediate mechanism provides the lowest S{μ} values.
+This result is expected as this mechanism provided the largest values for S_m (see Fig. 6).
+We further observe that the throughput decreases with $N{\rm rx}$, which is caused by the fact that the channel time required by the exchange of control messages grows with the number of receivers.
+In contrast, the throughput obtained by unicast traffic with the Delayed mechanism increases with $N{\rm rx}$.
+This occurs because, with the Delayed scheme, the larger the number of receivers, the higher the probability that a multicast access corresponds to a (short) Block Ack exchange rather than a (long) burst of multicast frames (the frequency of multicast accesses does not increase).
 As a result, when the number of receiver grows, the average duration of multicast transmissions decreases, reducing the total channel time devoted to multicast, which in its turn increases the time available for unicast.